Jraigos/CertiPro/README.md

  - Lastly, the NFT Certificate token is sent to the student’s wallet address.

+### STUDENTS:

+- The Students will send the institutions their wallet addresses that will hold the tokens for their certificates.

+- Once the students pay and graduate from the program, the institutions will send him the token.

+- the student will import the token using the contract address and keep it on his Metamask wallet address.

-### The student as a professional will create a profile on CertiPro with their personal information including a profile photo, add an Ethereum wallet, their resume and certifications to be displayed, as well as the address where the certificates are stored and view the certificates on the app.
+- The student as a professional will create a profile on CertiPro with their personal information including a profile photo, add an Ethereum wallet, their resume and certifications to be displayed, as well as the address where the certificates are stored and view the certificates on the app.

 ### We are using Remix to create and deploy contracts, create NFT's and tokens, pinata to be able to hold images in IPF's and streamlite for the front-end applications